East Fife 3

 Montrose5-1Cowdenbeath

-Queen of South7-4Albion Rovers
+Queen of the South7-4Albion Rovers

 Queen's Park7-2Forfar Ath